12 IKEA Pax Hacks That Give Our Nonfunctional Closets Hope

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Maybe your closet is looking a little sad, or maybe you’ve decided that this is the year you finally do something with that awkward empty nook in the corner of your bedroom.
-Where going the custom route could set you back hundreds of dollars, there exists a smarter solution—and it’s hiding out at IKEA.
+Maybe your closet is looking a little sad, or maybe you’ve decided that this is the year you finally do something with that awkward, empty nook in the corner of your bedroom.
+Going the custom route could set you back thousands of dollars—but there’s a smarter solution hiding out at IKEA.
 Have you heard about the Pax system?

 The Nursery Storage

 In this designer’s nursery, a floor-to-ceiling Pax is ideal for housing her daughter’s art supplies and homework.
 The only thing she brought in to mix up the Shaker-style front was a few simple leather pulls—it’s a small touch that makes the storage feel way more custom.

 If you’ve got a small bedroom, go for some visual trickery.
 Swapping out the doors for mirrors creates one large reflective surface that adds depth to the space (and makes those outfit checks exponentially easier).

 If you’re in a pinch and want a DIY that’s less of a lift, head to Superfront: The Stockholm-based brand has ready-made cabinet fronts for a number of IKEA furniture items, and many of the Pax options come with a textured pattern.
 There’s nothing pared back about this saturated teal dresser, and that’s fine by us.